Communicating with the outside world

 Rubbish and Recycling

 The bins are under the worktop to the right of the sink.
-The left hand one is for general waste, the right hand one for recycling and the one at the back is for glass bottles and jars.
+The left hand one is for general waste, the right hand one for recycling glass bottles and jars and the one at the back is for all other recycling.
 Please line the bins with the bags provided.
 When full and at the end of your stay take them to the rubbish and recycling bins which are opposite the village hall at the west end of the village (exit cottage, turn left and walk 200 yards).

 - Open bottom, left door and check ash pan.
-Remove ash into a newspaper.
+Remove ash onto newspaper.

 - Replace ash pan, close door and open circular vent 3 turns.

-- Open top left hand door, insert a fire-lighter, light it and add 6 pieces of kindling.
+- Open top left hand door, insert a fire-lighter and light it with a match.

-- Carefully build around the kindling with a dozen pieces of coal.
+- Carefully build on top of the kindling a half dozen pieces of coal.

 - Leave for 20 minutes or until coal burning well and then add more coal.

-- Close vent at foot of flue on left hand side.
+- Close vent at foot of the flue.

-- Adjust circular vent to be open with a quarter of 1 turn.
+- Adjust circular vent by closing and then open with a quarter of 1 turn.